CEO Job Description and Profile

 Job Brief

 We seek a dynamic, experienced Chief Executive Officer (CEO) to join our company.
-The CEO will provide strategic direction, effective leadership, and stewardship to the company, aiming to drive growth, profitability and sustainability.
+The CEO will give strategic direction.
+They will provide effective leadership and stewardship to the company.
+They aim to drive growth, profit, and sustainability.

 Position: Chief Executive Officer (CEO)